laravel/folio/README.md

 Models that have been soft deleted are not retrieved through implicit model binding.

-However, if you wish, you can instruct implicit binding to retrieve such models by using the named argument `withTrashed` and the function `page`:
+However, if you wish, you can instruct implicit binding to retrieve such models by using the named argument `withTrashed` and invoke the function `page`:

 ```php
 <?php